 Sustainable Prince," Veon explores the prince's connections to both the U.N. and the most powerful corporate leaders in the world.

-WorldNetDaily reporter and talk show host Geoff Metcalf recently interviewed Veon about her analysis of the United Nations and its plans for the future.
+In Sunday's edition of WorldNetDaily, staff reporter Geoff Mecalf interviews Veon about the United Nations and its plans for the future.

-Answer: Before I went to Cairo to attend a U.N. conference, I thought I was sophisticated; I thought I was well informed.
-I was a community activist and was very concerned with what was going on in the schools — abortion, condom distribution, outcome-based education.
+Joan Veon: Before I went to Cairo to attend a U.N. conference, I thought I was sophisticated; I thought I was well informed.
+I was a community activist and was very concerned with what was going on in the schools -- abortion, condom distribution, outcome-based education.
 I was testifying at the county level and at the state level on various social issues.
 I really thought I had it together.
-I was challenged to go to this economic conference in Cairo because I write an economic newsletter and I really wanted to see up close what the United Nations was, because I realized I didn’t know who they were or what they did.
+I was challenged to go to this economic conference in Cairo because I write an economic newsletter and I really wanted to see up close what the United Nations was because, I realized, I didn't know who they were or what they did.

 Cairo was my wake-up call.
 I came home from Cairo mad, upset and with a suitcase full of their material.
 I wanted to find out how big, deep, vast, broad, how far advanced the whole agenda was.
 When I got back home, I realized there was a complete dumbing-down, a complete blackout of what the whole agenda was and what it meant.